A cookbook approach

 R has the ability to produce a variety of plots.
 Simple plots can be produced with just a few lines of code.
 These are useful to get a quick visualization of your data or to check on the distribution of residuals from an analysis.
 More in-depth coding can produce publication-quality plots.

-In the Rstudio Plots window, there is an Export icon which can be used to save the plot as image or pdf file.
+In the RStudio Plots window, there is an Export icon which can be used to save the plot as image or pdf file.
 A method I use is to export the plot as pdf and then open this pdf with either Adobe Photoshop or the free alternative, GIMP (www.gimp.org/).
 These programs allow you to import the pdf at whatever resolution you need, and then crop out extra white space.

 The appearance of exported plots will change depending on the size and scale of exported file.
 If there are elements missing from a plot, it may be because the size is not ideal.
 Changing the export size is also an easy way to adjust the size of the text of a plot relative to the other elements.

-An additional trick in Rstudio is to change the size of the plot window after the plot is produced, but before it is exported.
+An additional trick in RStudio is to change the size of the plot window after the plot is produced, but before it is exported.
 Sometimes this can get rid of problems where, for example, words in a plot legend are cut off.

 Finally, if you export a plot as a pdf, but still need to edit it further, you can open it in Inkscape, ungroup the plot elements, adjust some plot elements, and then export as a high-resolution bitmap image.
 Just be sure you don’t change anything important, like how the data line up with the axes.